-While this review is really about the latest research on ibuprofen and infertility /low testosterone, research suggests all of the popular OTC pain reliever drugs appear to be anti-androgenic.
+While this review ibuprofen and infertility /low testosterone, research suggests ALL popular OTC pain reliever drugs appear to be lower testosterone.

 Previous studies of pregnant women who took acetaminophen (Tylenol) while pregnant noted that the pain reliever seemed to “impair male sexual behaviour in adulthood.”
 In other words, taking it during pregnancy impacted men many years later.

 Other researchers have noted that Tylenol (also called paracetamol) was associated with couples taking longer to get pregnant.

 Another study noted that when taken during the first trimester of pregnancy, ibuprofen caused a “direct endocrine disturbances in the human fetal testis and alteration of the germ cell biology.”
 In other words, ibuprofen, changed how the testes worked.

 What about aspirin?
 This also seems to be anti-testosterone.
 At least one study has shown that aspirin inhibits luteinizing hormone (LH) the compound that stimulates testosterone production.